 When the interconnectedness of things becomes the object of contemplation by our consciousness, we may have genuinely reached a very concrete stage of experience.
 Once this attitude of the mind becomes amenable to meditation, it should be made a regular routine in our daily processes of thinking.
 That means to say, once we are able to bring ourselves to the fact of the interconnectedness of things in meditation, this should not leave us even in our conscious level of ordinary day-to-day activity.
 Even when we are working in our office, we should not forget this interconnectedness of things.
 Only then will we be a successful worker.
 Otherwise, we will fly into a rage at any moment because of the belief in isolated existence.
 Anger and passion are due to the belief in the isolated existence of things, and so whenever such a characteristic manifests itself in a person he is very far from meditation.

 If this attitude can be maintained at least for a few hours of the day, that will charge other activities of our day in such a way that not only would we be successful in our work, not only will we be able to execute our work with greater efficiency, but also the work that we do will give us satisfaction.
 Generally, work does not bring satisfaction.
 We do it like a drudgery.
 It is like a curse that has come upon us.
 We feel this because we are unable to enjoy the work.
 We cannot enjoy it because it always remains outside our consciousness.
 Anything that is outside our consciousness cannot be enjoyed.
 In all sorts of pleasure and satisfaction there is an identification of the consciousness with the object.
 When the duty that we perform becomes identical with the nature of our consciousness, that is karma yoga.
-Karma yoga is action which has been identified with the universalised form of consciousness.
+Karma yoga is action that has been identified with the universalised form of consciousness.
 It is as if consciousness itself works.
 It is not our hands and feet that work.
 We do not work as a person; our consciousness works.

 Now, this practice can make even the daily routine of work a meditation, so if we want to be happy, we can be happy the whole day.
 How can we be happy the whole day?
 By transferring the attitude of meditation to the daily mood of work.
 For consciousness, there is no such thing as meditation.
 It exists everywhere at all times, and if it could be adjusted in such a way that it can feel at home with every event and every work of our daily life, then we will naturally be free in the performance of any work, any duty spontaneously.
 We will not be bound by work.

 Action binds only when it comes as a compulsion upon us, when it is done under the pressure of an impression or an impulse from within, but not when it is done voluntarily with a proper understanding of the nature of the work in its relation with the other circumstances of the world.
 This is a very important thing to remember.
 Karma yoga is not any kind of work that we do.
-It is the work that is done with the proper understanding of the interconnection of things.
+It is work that is done with the proper understanding of the interconnection of things.
 It is not merely going headlong like a fool and falling into the pit.
 That is not karma yoga.

 When we do good to a person, sometimes we may do harm to another person.
 In our enthusiasm to do service to someone, we may do some disservice to another.
 That is not karma yoga.
 We think, “Oh, I have done so much service to that man,” but we have harmed another man without knowing what we have done.
 Robbing Peter and paying Paul is not karma yoga.
 We may pay Paul, but we have robbed Peter, and we forget that.
 So interconnection of things is forgotten in ordinary action.
 We take things independently, isolatedly, by themselves, which the Bhagavadgita vehemently condemns in the Eighteenth Chapter.
-Yat tu kṛtsnavad ekasmin kārye saktam ahaitukam, atattvārthavad alpaṁ ca tat tāmasam udāhṛtam (Gita 18.22): To take a thing isolatedly and then work upon it is called tamasic action, according to the Bhagavadgita.
+Yat tu kṛtsnavad ekasmin kārye saktam ahaitukam, atattvārthavad alpaṁ ca tat tāmasam udāhṛtam (BG 18.22): To take a thing isolatedly and then work upon it is called tamasic action, according to the Bhagavadgita.
 It is the lowest kind of action, the worst kind of action.
 It will bind us, and hurl us into repeated transmigratory processes.
 If we take any object or any person as an independent whole by himself or itself, and then on that misapprehension we start working, we will get into troubles of various kinds.

 The Bhagavadgita also says the higher kind of action is that wherein the relation of one thing with another is properly borne in mind.
 When the relationship between persons and things is forgotten, and each person and each thing is taken independently by itself and then action is taken, that is tamasic action.
 When the interconnection of things and their proper relationship mutually is known correctly and then action is taken, it is rajasic action, which is higher than tamasic action.
 But sattvic action, the best of all actions, is that which realises the unity of being.
 It does not see the diversity at all.
 It is as if God Himself is acting, Ishvara is working, the universe in totality is acting in respect of its own self.
 This is something unthinkable for us at present.
 That is sattvic action; action done on the basis of the consciousness of the unity of all things is sattvic.
 Action performed on the basis of the consciousness of the interconnection of things is rajasic action.
 Action performed with the notion that everything is independent, isolated by itself, is tamasic action.
 We have to keep these ideas in our mind during our meditations – whether we are in a tamasic mood, a rajasic mood or a sattvic mood.
 From tamas we have to rise to rajas, and from rajas we have to rise to sattva.
 These are the stages of our rise.

 Any object can be taken as a medium for study in meditation.
 We do not suddenly rise to the sattvic state.
 We are in the lowest of stages in the beginning.
-The object that is chosen for the purpose of meditation remains an isolated something in the beginning stages, no doubt, but by a deepening of the process when the mind goes into the internal structure of the object in meditation, it will realise that the object is wider than what it appears to be on the surface.
+The object that is chosen for the purpose of meditation remains an isolated something in the beginning stages, no doubt, but by a deepening of the process, when the mind goes into the internal structure of the object in meditation, it will realise that the object is wider than what it appears to be on the surface.
 Its base is very wide, though its apex is very small and single and isolated like the peaks of mountains.
 Every peak seems to be different from every other peak, but they are all connected at the bottom.
 There is only one mountain finally, though there appears to be many mountains when we count only the crests of the mountains.
 Likewise, though there are many objects in the world and we can take any object as our theme for meditation, when we go deep into it, when we penetrate through the crest and the waves, we will realise the connection of these things with others.
 Then it is that the unity of things becomes consciously revealed to us.
-Yadā bhūtapṛthagbhāvam ekastham anupaśyati, tata eva ca vistāraṁ brahma sampadyate tadā (Gita 13.30) says the Bhagavadgita in the Thirteenth Chapter: When the variety of things, the multitude of objects, is gradually realised as rooted in the single supremacy of the Absolute, and that consciousness dawns in us, we have attained to Brahman, brahma-sakshatkara.
+Yadā bhūtapṛthagbhāvam ekastham anupaśyati, tata eva ca vistāraṁ brahma sampadyate tadā (BG 13.30) says the Bhagavadgita in the Thirteenth Chapter: When the variety of things, the multitude of objects, is gradually realised as rooted in the single supremacy of the Absolute, and that consciousness dawns in us, we have attained to Brahman, brahma-sakshatkara.
 That is reached.